munnep/aws_nginx/README.md

 - Creating a Security group that allows traffic over port 443 to the website
 - Create a DNS record within AWS route 53 pointing to the public IP address of the webserver

+There is a short [README.md](manual_notes/README.md) on how to do all this manually without Terraform.
+This is just to give you a better idea on the steps involved.
+Please use this only if you do not want to use Terraform.

 # Prerequisites

 ## SSL certificate
 You need to have valid SSL certificates that can be used with the DNS name you will be using to contact the webserver.

 If you don't have valid SSL certificates you can create one for free using Let's Encrypt.
 This repository includes an instruction on how to do this.
-[See documentation](nginx_create_certificate/README.md)
+[See documentation](nginx_create_certificate/README.md) This documentation will use Vagrant to create a server that can be used to create the SSL certificates.
+If you have SSL certificates you can skip this manual.

 Your SSL certificates should be placed in the ```certificates``` folder